microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-04.md

     Five

 - Use `cp` to make a backup of this file to `count.bkp`
-- Use `cat` to make a backup of this file saving as `cat-count.log`
+- Use `cat` to make a backup of this file, saving as `cat-count.log`
 - Display the content of `cat-count.log`, with all lines in reverse order
 - Use `more` to display `/etc/selinux/semanage.conf`
 - Use `ls` to find the biggest file in `/var/log`